hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

 .. versionadded:: 1.4 :meth:`~.api.signals.Signal1D.plot` keyword arguments

-All extra keyword argments are passes to the :meth:`~.api.signals.Signal1D.plot` method of the corresponing signal object.
-For example, the following plots the model signal figure but not its navigator:
+All extra keyword arguments are passed to the :meth:`~.api.signals.Signal1D.plot` method of the corresponding signal object.
+The following example plots the model signal figure but not its navigator:

 .. code-block:: python